ternaustralia/linkeddata-site/information-models/tern-ontology/dev-guide/dawe-protocol/targeted-survey/flora-protocol/observation/flora-observation-mapping.md

 # Targeted survey - Flora - observation protocol mapping

-The mapping of the source app data to the TERN Ontology on this page is applicable to the [Flora - observation protocol](https://linked.data.gov.au/def/nrm/015efdae-93af-48c5-9564-0cde72593d59) protocol.
+The mapping of the source app data to the TERN Ontology on this page is applicable to the [Flora - observation protocol](https://linked.data.gov.au/def/nrm/015efdae-93af-48c5-9564-0cde72593d59) protocol in [Targeted survey](https://linked.data.gov.au/def/nrm/420ce0a7-9364-4bf4-861c-ef5f710e31b9) module.

 Mentions of observable properties should refer to [flora-observation/overview](/information-models/tern-ontology/dev-guide/dawe-protocol/targeted-survey/flora-protocol/observation/overview) for the feature type and value type information.